Panax ginseng, Panax quinquefolius (American ginseng, an endangered species), Panax repens. Family: Araliaceae

 Ginseng comes in the form of tea, dried herbs, powder, or capsules.

 Ginseng can cause side effects in some cases.
-These include headaches, digestive and sleep problems.
+These include headaches and problems with digestion and sleep.

 Women who are pregnant or breastfeeding should talk with their healthcare providers before taking any herbal medicines.
 Children should only use ginseng if their healthcare provider says to.